SvenMichaelKlose/tunix/src/bin/lisp/README.md

 # Definitions

-FN and VAR assign expressions to a symbol which is then added to the universe, a list of symbols the garbage collector is starting clean-ups with.
+FN and VAR assign expressions to a symbol which is then added to the universe (a list of symbols the garbage collector is starting off with).
 The difference between FN and VAR is that VAR evaluates its initialization argument.

 ~~~lisp
 ; Define permanent, named function.